Skip to main content Link Search Menu Expand Document (external link)

 We are committed to an inclusive learning environment that respects our diversity of perspectives, experiences, and identities.
 Our goal is to create a diverse and inclusive learning environment where all students feel comfortable and can thrive.
 If you have any suggestions as to how we could create a more inclusive setting, please let us know.
 We also expect that you, as a student in this course, will honor and respect your classmates, abiding by the UCSD Principles of Community.
 Please understand that others’ backgrounds, perspectives and experiences may be different than your own, and help us to build an environment where everyone is respected and feels comfortable.

-🙋 Waitlist FAQs
+❓ Waitlist FAQs

 I am on the waitlist, but I really want to get into the course.
 Can you let me in?

 Sorry, but instructors are not able to enroll students in classes.
+There is nothing we can do let you into the course.

 I am on the waitlist, so how can I keep up with the course?

 Waitlisted to students may attend lecture and discussion, space-permitting, and can also watch podcast recordings.
 You can (and should) still submit assignments if you are on the waitlist.
-Waitlisted students should have access to DataHub to work on assignments.
-You may need to add yourself to some course tools; see the Getting Started section of the syllabus.
+If you get off the waitlist and are able to join the class, you will not get any extensions on past-due assignments.

 What are my chances of getting off the waitlist?